Sagarshivalingappaathani/Cyber-Threat-Detection/README.md

 # Cyber-Threat-Detection
+This project aims to build a machine learning-based system to detect cyber threats using the UNSW-NB15 dataset.
+It classifies network traffic as either normal or one of nine types of attacks, like DOS, Fuzzers, and Exploits.
+By applying advanced models and effective feature engineering, the system improves detection accuracy and helps identify different attack types more efficiently.

 ## About Dataset
 The [UNSW-NB15 dataset](https://research.unsw.edu.au/projects/unsw-nb15-dataset) is a widely used dataset for evaluating network intrusion detection systems (NIDS).
 It was created by the **Australian Centre for Cyber Security (ACCS)** and is designed to address the limitations of older datasets like **KDDCup99** and **NSL-KDD** by providing a more realistic and diverse representation of modern network traffic and attack behaviors.